binipringle/intro-to-dh/_texts/4-jekyll.md

 A lot of "awesome" and too little content.

+---

 ## The Backend of Your First Site

-If you use the GUI interface on your computer (Finder on a Mac and Explorer on a PC) and navigate to the directory where we set up the site, you will see that it contains a number of files:
+If you use the GUI interface on your computer and navigate to the directory where we set up the site, you will see that it contains a number of files:

 ![Image showing a list of all the sites in the directory where the first site was set up.](images/blank-site-directory.png)

 This is what is called the "backend" of your site.
 For now, we will not care too much about the files but we will look more in-depth at some of them in the next couple of pages in this workshop.

 For now, you can just peek into the folder called `_site` and see that Jekyll has automatically generated content in this folder, which can be uploaded to any server anywhere and that will look exactly the same everywhere.
-Jekyll uses these files for the local server that is located at http://localhost:4000/.
+Jekyll uses these files for the local server that is located at `http://127.0.0.1:4000`.

+---

 ## Exiting

-In the next couple of pages, we will work more in-depth with a site to understand Jekyll's structure and formatting but this is the simple way to set up a site based on blog posts.
+We are going to work more in-depth with a site to understand Jekyll's structure and formatting but this is the simple way to set up a site based on blog posts.

 For now, let's go back to the command line where you should still see the server running: